david-a-wheeler/make-audit/README.md

 It will report when an execution of make reads or changes files in ways that are inconsistent with its Makefile.

-It requires an "auditor" tool in your PATH name pmaudit.
+It requires an "auditor" tool named `pmaudit` in your PATH.
 It also *requires* GNU make to be installed and run as `make`.

 ## Running